Doctor of Philosophy (PhD) Degree in the field of Art History

 The program is overseen by the Graduate Committee in Art History.
 The committee is comprised of department faculty and supervised by a Director of Graduate Studies (DGS).
 The DGS is responsible for advising students on coursework and degree requirements, and the department’s Graduate Program Administrator oversees completion and documentation of program requirements, as well as financial matters concerning graduate students.

-All incoming students will be assigned to the DGS for the first semester.
-The DGS will assist in explaining departmental guidelines, choosing courses, and beginning to strategize about major and minor fields.
-After this point, a student may change his or her advisor at any time, with the agreement of the new advisor.
-Primary and secondary fields are chosen by the student in consultation with his or her advisor and with a view towards the requirements of the job market.
-Students should identify their primary and secondary fields by the end of the second year.
+All incoming students will be assigned to the DGS for the first semester of enrollment.
+The DGS will assist in explaining departmental guidelines, choosing courses, and beginning to strategize about primary and secondary fields.
+Primary and secondary fields are later finalized by the student in consultation with his or her advisor and with a view towards the requirements of the job market.
+First-year students need to identify a potential faculty advisor in their primary field, approach the faculty member for permission, and, with the advisor's agreement, declare a permanent advisor by the end of the first week of classes in the Spring semester of the first year.

 |Minimum Credit Hours Required for the PhD Degree in Art History||90|